 A Message, Channeled

 She stood in front of me for about 20 minutes, a very long time in this setting.
 I received a distinct message from her.
 It was, "Give Me A Chance."
-I quickly realized she channeled this message from Raycen, my mustang.
-An answer to my re-occuring doubt that we had any kind of future together.
+I quickly realized she channeled this message from Raycen, my mustang, which was an answer to my reoccuring doubt that we had any kind of future together.

 Suddenly it all made sense, as I was able to see the situation from a wild mustang's point of view.
 I realized that Raycen was only recently "tamed" but his memories are rooted in the wild.

 "Give me a chance"... to understand what happened to me.
 Where is my herd, my mother, my family?
 My land, where our ancestors have traveled for hundreds of years?"

 "Give me a chance... to mourn the loss of freedom, the loss of my malehood, the loss of my life as I knew it."

 He had been recently gelded, which was supposed to eliminate the hormones flowing through his veins but had not stopped his desires.
 The psyche of a stallion was still within him but the limitations of domestication frustrated him.
 As a result, he was kept away from the mares at the boarding facility.
 Separated in an unnatural way for a wild horse.

 Frustration, alienation - no wonder he was confused and scared, and rightfully so, maybe a bit angry and as a result acted up and acted out!
 He wanted OUT!
 Back to his previous life, back to his birth land, and away from domestic horses (who have a fraction of the spirit of their wild cousins), away from humans and the prisons we call pastures.